 Add [Internet] after report tile and DOI or URL to the end of citation for reports located online.

 Citation No. Author.
 Report title: subtitle [Internet].
 Edition.
-Place of Publication: Publisher; Year of publication.
-Report no. URL
+Place of Publication: Publisher; Year of Publication.
+Pages.
+Report No. URL

 A white paper is a short document or report by a government agency, corporation, or organisation that presents their philosophy, position, or policy on a particular issue.
 These documents are usually found via their website (or Google search).

 White papers follow a similar format to a research report or a government document if produced by a government agency.